 [I had no chute for the 1st 5 years but that was the 70's]

->

-> There's a big difference between the downside of not having a helmet or chute when you need one, and the downside of sinking out for a sledder.
-The latter is still a perfectly good hang gliding flight. _________________ H4 + various skills (only foot-launch so far)
+There's a big difference between the downside of not having a helmet or chute when you need one, and the downside of sinking out for a sledder.
+The latter is still a perfectly good hang gliding flight. _________________ H4 + most skills

->

-> My HG wiki profile and my flying blog
+My HG wiki profile and my flying blog

 if you get a manual transmission car.....odds are it tells you when to shift...